acenet-arc/ACENET_Summer_School_GPGPU/_episodes/03-adding-integers.md

 ~~~
 {: .source}

-You then need to copy data from the CPU memory to the GPU memory with another function from the CUDA library.
+You then need to copy data from the CPU memory to the GPU memory with
+another function from the CUDA library.
 This looks like:

 ~~~
-int a = 7;
-int *d_a;
-cudaMalloc((void **)&d_a, sizeof(int));
 cudaMemcpy(d_a, &a, sizeof(int), cudaMemcpyHostToDevice);
 ~~~
 {: .source}

+The order of arguments here is *destination address, source address,
+number of bytes*, and then *cudaMemcpyKind*, which is a symbolic constant
+defined by the CUDA library:  Either `cudaMemcpyHostToDevice` or
-When you are ready to copy results back to the main CPU memory, you use the same memory copying function, but with the last parameter changed to 'cudaMemcpyDeviceToHost'.
+`cudaMemcpyDeviceToHost`.
+When you are ready to copy results back to
+the main CPU memory, you use the same memory copying function, with
+the destination and source addresses in the right order and the right
+and the correct constant in the last position.

+This language will come up again and again in CUDA:
+The CPU and its associated memory is the **host**,
+while the GPU and its associated memory is the **device**.

 > ## Adding two integers
 > Write the code to have the GPU card to add two integers.